 Using a salary guide to assess what you are currently receiving compared to your peers will also help you decide if you should aim to negotiate with your employer or consider making the switch to a new company.

 In many ways, the macro-economics of your industry plays an important role on a company’s ability to increase wages.
 If your industry is doing well and your skills are in high demand, you may be able to leverage these factors to your benefit when asking for a pay rise.
 However, if the market is in a rough patch and redundancies are on the horizon, now may not be the right time to approach the boss.
 The trick is to understand the state of the market and ensure your timing in asking for a raise is opportune.

 3. Specialise your skills

 Specialist skills are always in high demand.
 According to Robert Half research, 94 per cent of Australian CFOs admit their struggle in finding financial professionals with the skills they need.
 This presents an opportunity for those willing to upskill.
 Finding your niche in the market could be your ticket to a higher pay packet.

 4. Know what you want

 Bumping up your wages may not always be a possibility, and it is likely the boss will want a bigger commitment from you in return.
 When negotiating a salary increase, come prepared with a Plan B. This could include asking for a bigger bonus instead of a pay rise, more flexible working hours or a restructure of your role.
-Many employers are more likely to grant these alternatives than paying more, and in many ways the benefits can be worth more than an extra handful of pennies per week.
-The additional benefit is that you continue in a role you love without the need to re-establish yourself in a new job.
+Many employers are more likely to grant these alternatives than paying more, and in many ways the benefits can be a greater source of workplace happiness and satisfaction than an extra handful of pennies per week.
+The additional benefit is that you continue in a role where you are happy without the need to re-establish yourself in a new job.

 5. Be prepared and professional